oucs-teaching/cosc349-labs/lab09.md

 Note that the synchronisation of files to EC2 only happens during the `vagrant up` process, and is not dynamically synchronised.
 This is different behaviour to how shared folders work using Vagrant's VirtualBox provider.
 :::

-- You can verify that outgoing network access is permitted, but running commands such as the following on your EC2 instance:
+- You can verify that outgoing network access is permitted, by running commands such as the following on your EC2 instance:

 ```
 ubuntu@ip-172-31-22-115:~$ curl --head https://www.cs.otago.ac.nz/